-The NC Balance of State CoC has worked with the ICCHP members from the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (The Division) to refine and implement protocols related to discharge of homeless people from state mental health hospitals and substance abuse treatment facilities.
-The Division's Office of State Operated Services and the ICCHP co-sponsored three regional trainings on appropriate discharge practices, and these trainings prepared both the Continua and the State's hospitals and treatment centers to refine their discharge practices.
-The NC Coalition to End Homelessness coordinated these trainings and is continuing to disseminate the lessons and further the conversations from these trainings.
-These protocols have been finalized in MOAs that are signed by each hospital, treatment program, and the CoC.
-The MOAs ensure that the facilities and the CoC members are implementing strategies to identify appropriate permanent housing for persons being discharged.
-FY2010 data indicates that 82% of people discharged from mental health institutions go to other outpatient and residential non-state facilities.
-CoC leadership is continuing to work with the division of Mental Health to create appropriate housing for persons being discharged from Mental Health Institutions.
-CoC leadership is also continuing to educate homeless providers and hospital staff on discharge regulations in order to avoid routine discharge into homelessness.
+The CoC has worked with ICCHP members from the Division of MH/DD/SAS to refine and implement protocols related to discharge of homeless people from state mental health hospitals & substance abuse treatment facilities.
+The Division's Office of State Operated Services & the ICCHP co-sponsored three regional trainings on appropriate discharge practices; these trainings prepared Continua & the State's hospitals & treatment centers to refine their discharge practices.
+The NC Coalition to End Homelessness coordinated these trainings & is continuing to disseminate their lessons.
+These protocols have been finalized in MOAs signed by each hospital, treatment program, & the CoC; they ensure that facilities & CoC members are implementing strategies to identify appropriate permanent housing for persons being discharged.
+FY2011 data indicates that 90% of people discharged from MH institutions go to other outpatient and residential non-state facilities or to private residences.
+In 2011, CoC leadership held informational SOAR trainings at each state MH hospital to discuss how SOAR applications will be completed for patients.
+In August 2011, CoC leadership trained designated social workers at each hospital to be SOAR caseworkers.
+CoC leadership continues to work with the division of Mental Health to create appropriate housing for persons being discharged from MH institutions and to educate providers and hospital staff on discharge regulations to avoid routine discharge into homelessness.